Till1983/project-se19-ss24/README.md

 The HTML files can be found in the **templates** folder.
 The CSS files can be found in the **static** folder.

+If you want to see the deployed version of the project, click [here](https://project-se19-ss24.onrender.com).

 Go through the following steps to install the requisite software and run the app:

 1. ### Clone the repository